decurus/TouchOSCxBitwig/README.md

 # Features
 - All remote controls of the currently selected Bitwig device are automatically mapped to the TouchOSC knobs
-- Names of all parameters are displayed
+- Names of all parameters and currently selected track are displayed
 - Change remote pages via TouchOSC
+- Change selected device
 - No extra software or hardware required

 # Installation